joinpursuit/8-0-technical-curriculum/03-react/intro-to-react/readme.md

 `App.js` is just one small component.
 However, if the goal were to build your own simple social media site, this file would quickly grow very large.
 One of the main features of React is the ability to create and render many components at a time in an organized and maintainable way.

-Create a new child component that `App.js` will import and render.
+Try to a new child component that `App.js` will import and render.
 This component will list some contacts.

-Create a file called `ContactList.js` inside the `src` folder.
+First, create a file called `ContactList.js` inside the `src` folder.

+> **Note:** This code has some errors, which are important to understand and debug.

 ```js
 // src/ContactList.js